 Local forwarding

-Local forwarding is a Pro feature.
-The CLI opens a WebSocket to HookNexus for your endpoint; each incoming webhook is replayed as an HTTP request to the URL you specify—ideal for local development without exposing a public URL.
+Local forwarding is available on Free and Plus.
+The CLI keeps a WebSocket open for your endpoint; each incoming webhook is sent as an HTTP request to the URL you pass to --to—useful for local development without exposing a public port.

 How it works